Contact a lawyer now

 Frequently Asked Questions

-Have a quick go through the below questions to find your desirable answer:
+Have a quick go through the below questions to find your desired answer:

 Does child support end at 18 in Saskatchewan?

-Yes, the child support basically ends at 18 in Saskatchewan.
+Yes, child support ends at 18 in Saskatchewan.
 However, there is a “but” condition here

-For any kind of exception in the cases of paying child support, it may vary depending on the various factors.
-Such as s/he is a special child, the child is suffering from any long-term illness, admitted to a full-time educational institution, etc.
+Any kind of exception in the case of paying child support may vary depending on the various factors.
+Such as if s/he is a special child, the child is suffering from any long-term illness, admitted to a full-time educational institution, etc.

 Does child support end at 18 if the child is in college?

-Usually, by law in most of the states, you don’t need to pay any child support after the child attains the age of 18.
-It doesn’t matter whether the child is still going to college or has got married.
+Usually, by law in most of the states, you don’t need to pay any child support after the child reaches the age of 18.
+It doesn’t matter whether the child is still going to college or has gotten married.

 Is not paying child support a criminal offense in Canada?

 Of course.
-In fact, to your surprise, not paying child support without any valid reasons that too within time can land you in jail along with a ransom fine as a special treat.
-In Canada, children are given the topmost priority of everything, and their rights should always be maintained.
+In fact, to your surprise, not paying child support without any valid reasons can land you in jail along with a ransom fine as a special treat.
+In Canada, children are given the topmost priority in everything, and their rights should always be maintained.

 When can I stop paying child support?

-You can stop paying child support legally when the child attains the age of adulthood, 18, unless there is an exception to it.
+You can stop paying child support legally when the child reaches the age of 18 unless there is an exception to it.
 For instance, the child is still receiving post-secondary education or is a special needs child.

 Does child support change if ex-spouse remarries in Canada?

-No, there will be no changes in the child support in case your ex-spouse remarries in Canada.
-In fact, nothing can stop you from paying or changing your terms and conditions of child support without any valid reasons, or the child attains the age of maturity.
+No, there will be no changes in child support in case your ex-spouse remarries in Canada.
+Nothing can stop you from paying or changing your terms and conditions of child support without any valid reasons, or until the child reaches the age of maturity.

-After all, nothing should come between paying child support.
-Remember, it is the legal right of every child.
+After all, nothing should come between paying child support, and remember, it is the legal right of every child.

 Recent Posts